90-HAQ/Image-Hosting/README.md

 ## Documentation

-The project is Rest Api's made on > Laravel, which retrives the data from the user and stores it in the database.
+The project is Rest Api's made on **Laravel**, which retrives the data from the user and stores it in the database.